lawrie/ulx3s_retro/README.md

 Each chip supported by the open source tool chain has its own reverse engineering project that includes chip-specific tools.
 For the ECP5 board, this is [Project Trellis](https://github.com/YosysHQ/prjtrellis).

-There are nightly builds of all these tools at the [Open Tool Forge](https://github.com/open-tool-forge/fpga-toolchain) project.
+There are nightly builds of all these tools at the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build) project.

 For The Ulx3s board, the main tool for uploading bitstreams is [fujprog](https://github.com/kost/fujprog).

 ## The Mist and Mister projects

 The [Mist](https://github.com/mist-devel/mist-board/wiki) and [Mister](https://github.com/MiSTer-devel/Main_MiSTer/wiki) projects have recreated the most old computers.
-The Mister project is under active development and currently has recreations of more than 40 old computers, nearly 20 games consoles, 80 or more arcade machines and a few other machines.
+The Mister project is under active development and currently has recreations of more than 50 old computers, more than 20 games consoles, 100 or more arcade machines and a few other machines.

 But the only part of these projects that is open source is the HDL.
 The FPGA development boards are proprietary, as is the synthesis software.